Custom Order Guidelines

 Purchasers are responsible for the selection of proper goods.
 They must rely on their skills or judgment that such goods are suitable for the purchaser’s application.

-Under the United States Copyright Act of 1976, Leon Megé Inc. retains all rights to all patterns, concepts, engineering techniques, and processes, designs, directions, drawings, models, prototypes, computer data, et al. unless released explicitly in writing.
+Under the United States Copyright Act of 1976, Leon Megé Inc. retains all rights to all patterns, concepts, engineering techniques, processes, designs, directions, drawings, models, prototypes, computer data, et al. unless released explicitly in writing.

 They are held to Leon Megé, Inc. rights conventions of National Patent, Trademark, and Copyright laws.
 They are the property of Leon Mege, Inc. Leon Mege’s work is guaranteed for life.